Make your website more accessible for a diverse range of visitors such as those using screen readers, magnifiers, etc.

 Make sure to read our comprehensive guide to creating Accessibility-friendly websites and templates.

-Select Accessibility settings on the left-side menu.
+Select Accessibility settings on the left-side menu under the Website Settings dropdown.

 Enabling ARIA labels